getodk/collect/README.md

 **Google Drive and Sheets APIs** - Follow the instructions in the "Generate the signing certificate fingerprint and register your application" section from [here](https://developers.google.com/drive/android/auth).
 Enable the Google Drive API [here](https://console.developers.google.com/apis/api/drive/).
 Enable the Google Sheets API [here](https://console.developers.google.com/apis/api/sheets.googleapis.com).

-**Google Maps API** - Follow the instructions [here](https://developers.google.com/maps/documentation/android-api/signup).
+**Google Maps API** - Follow the instructions [here](https://developers.google.com/maps/documentation/android-api/signup) and paste your key in the `AndroidManifest` as the value for `com.google.android.geo.API_KEY`.
 Please be sure not to commit your personal API key to a branch that you will submit a pull request for.

 ## Contributing code
 Any and all contributions to the project are welcome.
 ODK Collect is used across the world primarily by organizations with a social purpose so you can have real impact!